877-921-4050

 Marijuana is most often inhaled as smoke through the lungs.
 Commonly used paraphernalia for marijuana use include bongs (glass or metal holders used to smoke the marijuana), aluminum cans, markers, cigarette rolling papers (used to make marijuana cigarettes), small metal screens (commonly found on kitchen faucets), and lighters/matches.

-Marijuana produces a wide variety of signs and symptoms in those who use it.
-Some acute symptoms of marijuana use are:
+Marijuana, weed, and pot addiction signs and symptoms vary greatly in those who use pot/weed.
+Some acute signs and symptoms of marijuana and pot use are:

 • Dry mouth